RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Quickstart/README.md

 ##### Connecting with ChirpStack

-This section shows to connect the RAK3172 module to the ChirpStack platform.
+This section shows how to connect the RAK3172 module to the ChirpStack platform.

 <rk-img